 Awareness events this year included Take Back the Night, Purple Carnival, and the Clothesline Project.
-The Purple Carnival took place in October during Domestic Violence Awareness Month.
+The Purple Carnival took place virtually in October during Domestic Violence Awareness Month.
 This event was a collaborative event with campus student organizations that engaged students in interactive learning activities focused on healthy relationships and dating/domestic violence.
-Numerous activities were planned throughout the month of February in recognition of Teen Dating Violence Awareness Month.
+Virtual activities included surveys, photo contests, and participation through likes/comments.
+Numerous activities were planned throughout the month of February in recognition of Teen

+Dating Violence Awareness Month.
 The Red Flag Campaign, a national campaign aimed at encouraging students when they see a red flag in a relationship to say something, was the cornerstone activity connecting students to the educational programming that took place throughout the month.
 Activities included educational/promotional materials (posters, yard signs, banners and red flags), presentation of the One Love Foundation's Escalation workshop and presentations to various student groups.
 The month is dedicated to the memory of Karlie Hall.
 The Clothesline Project was displayed on campus, and students could make shirts to display during Sexual Assault Awareness Month in April.

 The Center for Health Education and Promotion partnered with the Center for Student Involvement and Leadership to continue the work of programming for fraternity and sorority members.
 Many individual fraternities and sororities participated in the sexual-assault program "Greeks Against Sexual Assault," created by the peer educators.
 The program focuses on definitions and statistics, myths vs. realities, bystander intervention, Greek Life rituals and procedures, how to support a survivor, and resources and referral information.
-The Greeks held their four Wellness Wednesday events during the 2018-2019 school year to educate students about bystander intervention and sexual violence.
+The Greeks held their four Wellness Wednesday events during the 2019-2020 school year to educate students about bystander intervention and sexual violence.